vector623/dev_intro/README.md

 ## Projects

-potential projects to start with
+Potential projects to start with

 1. Stock database
 2. Podcast server